kdmayer/PointER/documentation/Remote_Development.md

       IdentitiesOnly yes
       LogLevel FATAL

-and contain all the necessary information to connect to your vagrant vm.
+and contain all the necessary information to connect to your vagrant VM.